Narragansett Pacer: History

 The Narragansett Pacer had a major influence on many American gaited horse breeds.
 It was especially associated with the state of Rhode Island in the early 18th century but became extinct by the late 19th century.
 It was known as the first breed of horse developed in America.

 The origin of the breed is unknown, but it was probably developed from a cross between English "ambling" horses and Spanish breeds.
 The horses developed from this cross were known for their smoothness and sure-footedness over poor terrain.
 The English horses which contributed to the Narragansett Pacer may have been members of the Irish Hobby breed; another possible ancestor is the Galloway pony.
 In the early 18th century, Rhode Island Lieutenant Governor William Robinson began the serious development of the breed with a stallion named "Old Snip", speculated to be either an Irish Hobby or an Andalusian and considered the father of the breed.

 In 1768, George Washington owned and raced a Narragansett Pacer, and Edmund Burke asked an American friend for a pair in 1772.
 Paul Revere possibly rode a Pacer during his 1775 ride to warn the Americans of the British attack.
-The extinction was due mainly to the breed being sold in such large numbers to sugarcane planters in the West Indies that breeding stock was severely diminished in the United States.
+Historian Sharon B. Smith argued that Stonewall Jackson's horse Little Sorrel, born in 1850, is commonly mis-identified as a Morgan, but its characteristics indicated it was in reality a Narragansett Pacer, or a variant thereof.
+The extinction of the breed was due mainly to it being sold in such large numbers to sugarcane planters in the West Indies that breeding stock was severely diminished in the United States.
 The few horses that were left were crossbred to create and improve other breeds, and the pure strain of the Narragansett soon became extinct.
 North Carolina also had breeders of the Narragansett, as the breeding stock was brought to the area around 1790 by pioneers.
 The last known Pacer died around 1880.